 Does the monthly fee cover all my cases or pay extra?

 Yes!
-The monthly fee that you pay each month covers different case matters.
+The monthly fee that you pay each month covers all of the legal work.
 Essentially monthly fees cover anything and everything we do for you as a client.
 The only extra that you will have to pay is for things like discovery costs, background check expenses, court transcripts, or anything else that has to be paid out to the Courts or a third-party.

 What happens if I can't pay after my cases have started?